Government Center Redevelopment

-Under the revised development agreement, the county would own the new Government Center building and enter into a twenty-year public debt to finance the construction of the facility, along with fixtures and furnishings.
-The county would retain ownership of the land where a new Government Center is built and then sell the other half of its land (approximately 7.5 acres of the total 15.01 acres) to the developer for the construction of a mixed-use residential and commercial development at a price of $8.84 per square foot.
+Under the approved development agreement, the county will own the new Government Center building and enter into a twenty-year public debt to finance the construction of the facility, along with fixtures and furnishings.
+The county will retain ownership of the land where a new Government Center is built and sell the other half of its land (approximately 7.5 acres of the total 15.01 acres) to the developer for the construction of a mixed-use residential and commercial development at a price of $8.84 per square foot.

-Cape Fear FD Stonewater, LLC would manage the construction of both the public and private facilities on the site; and the private development may include residential and commercial mixed use that would continue to generate tax revenue in perpetuity without any additional cost to the county.
+Cape Fear FD Stonewater, LLC will manage the construction of both the public and private facilities on the site; and the private development will include residential and commercial mixed use that will continue to generate tax revenue in perpetuity without any additional cost to the county.